-The construction of the imposing building overlooking the Danube followed the Austro-Hungarian agreement of 1867 which sanctioned the Hungarian semi-independence.
+The construction of this massive building overlooking the Danube followed the Austro-Hungarian agreement of 1867 which sanctioned the Hungarian semi-independence.
 It was inaugurated in 1896 and brought to completion in 1902.

-Today it also guards the Holy Crown which traditionally is attributed to King St. Stephen, the first King of Hungary, and then used to crown the Hungarian kings since the 13th century.
+Today it also guards the Holy Crown of Hungary which traditionally is attributed to King St. Stephen, the first King of Hungary, and has been used to crown his successors since the 13th century.

 – Heroes’ Square *

-At its center, admired by the many statues of historical figures, there is the Millennium Monument created to celebrate the first millennium of the Hungarian nation.
+At its center, surrounded by majestic statues of historical figures, there is the Millennium Monument, created to celebrate the first millennium of the Hungarian nation.
 In this area you can also find the Mucsarnok Art Gallery and the Museum of Fine Arts.

 – Varosliget Park *

 Next to the monumental Heroes’ Square is the Varosliget City Park.
 The initial planning of this green space in the middle of the city took place back in 1751.
 It was completed during the first decade of the 19th century and it became the first official public park in the world.